Look back, look around: a systematic analysis of effective predictors for new outlinks in focused Web crawling

 \subsection{Prediction targets}

-We consider three prediction targets, separately for internal and external outlinks.
+{\mycolor Recall from Section~\ref{sec:stat-summary} that in two consecutive crawls at times $t_i$ and $t_{i+1}$, the set of new outlinks on page $p$ is $N^+(p(t_{i+1})) \setminus N^+(p(t_i))$.} We consider three prediction targets, separately for internal and external outlinks.
 The method readily extends to inlinks or the total number of outlinks.
 The three targets are defined as follows.

 {\bf Link change rate (LCR)} in the interval $[0, 1]$ is the fraction of time intervals $(t_{i},t_{i+1}]$ out of $n-1$ time intervals when a page acquired new outlinks.
-In our case, an interval equals to one week, and we have $n-1=9$ weeks.
-Although link change rates in our case can take only several discrete values because the number of weeks is not large, we use regression to predict link change rate so that the method extends to an arbitrary number $n$ of crawls.
+In our case, an interval equals to one week, and we have $n-1=9$ weeks.{\mycolor We treat LCR as a continuous quantity and use regression for its prediction.}

 {\bf The presence of new links (NL)} in the $n-1$-th time interval (in our case, the 9\textsuperscript{th} week) is predicted as a simple binary label: 0 if the set of new outlinks is empty, and 1+ otherwise.
 We will use both binary prediction and a probabilistic estimation of the likelihood of a page falling into either of these categories in the next crawl.